 QMUL student accommodation is oversubscribed and whilst you are asked to prioritise your preferences, no guarantees are made.
-All allocations are made at the sole discretion of the College.
+All allocations are made at the sole discretion of the University.
 Please note that if you reject your offer of accommodation your application will be placed on a wait list until all other unallocated students have been made an offer, so we cannot guarantee that you will receive another offer of a room in halls.

 9. Can I visit the halls of residence?

-Yes, you can visit our halls of residence during official College/Departmental Open Day.
+Yes, you can visit our halls of residence during official University/Departmental Open Day.
 Unfortunately you will not be able to visit our residences outside of official Open Days, however you can view 360 degree tours of all our accommodation via the residences website..

 10. When is payment due for the deposit?